hyriver/pygeohydro/README.rst

     qsim = utils.vector_accumulation(segments, routing, ["lengthkm"], 1)["out"]

-We can check using ``abs(qsim - segments.lengthkm.sum()) = 1e-13``.
-Furthermore, DEM can be retrieved for the station's contributing watershed at 30 arc-second (~1 km) resolution, as follows:
+We can check the validity of the results using ``abs(qsim - segments.lengthkm.sum()) = 1e-13``.
+Furthermore, DEM can be retrieved for the station's contributing watershed at 30 arc-second (~1 km) resolution as follows:

 .. code-block:: python

     dem = hds.nationalmap_dem(wshed.geometry, resolution=30)

-The climate data and streamflow observations for a location of interest can be retrieved as well:
+The climate data and streamflow observations for a location of interest can be retrieved as well.
+Note the use of ``pet`` flag for computing PET:

 .. code-block:: python